sauspiel/postamt/README.md

 [![Gem Version](https://badge.fury.io/rb/postamt.png)](http://rubygems.org/gems/postamt)

-Postamt is a sane, Rails-4-ready solution for performing database reads against a hot standby server.
+Postamt is a sane, solution for performing database reads against a hot standby server with Rails 4.1.

+If you use Rails 3.2 or 4.0, use Postamt version 0.9.2.

 Choose per model and/or controller&action whether a read-only query should be sent to master or a hot standby.<br />